-Finally, it should be noted that some resisting forces, due to the real three-dimensional shape (i.e. lateral failure), were neglected for simplicity.
-However, this simplified 2D conceptualization is very effective in describing, partly limiting the physicseffectiveness of the failure process, without loss of generalitynumerical simulations.
-The 3D morphology of the niche and the existence of mild counter slopes in the calcareous bedrock are additional further aspects that could not be further fully considered to refine the model in this simple 2D conceptualization.
+Finally, it should be noted that some resisting forces, due to the real three-dimensional shape (i.e. lateral failure), were neglected, partly limiting the effectiveness of numerical simulations.
+The 3D morphology of the niche and the existence of mild counter slopes in the calcareous bedrock are further aspects that could not be fully considered in this simple 2D conceptualization.

-855 Future improvement of the numerical simulations will include a full 3D modelling of the failure, based on new borehole measurements of the ice and bedrock temperatures and high-resolution RES geophysical images data that are planned to be collected.
+Future improvement of the numerical simulations will include a full 3D modelling of the failure, based on new borehole measurements of the ice and bedrock temperatures and high-resolution RES geophysical images data that are planned to be collected.

-CRediT authorship contribution statement
+840 CRediT authorship contribution statement